CorporateRewards/docs-redstone/source/includes/api/catalogues.md

 status | string | ordering systems will only see products with a status of approved - this is largely functionless for ordering systems minimum_age | integer | when present only products suitable for a minimum age of this value will be shown - for instance a value of 18 will only list products that have either no minimum age or a value greater then or equal to 18 delivery_type | string | String (may be comma separated) delivery_types are typically Physical, Email, Downloadable and Prepaid.
-Products will only have this or these delivery type if this parameter is used country | string | This should be a proper case, url encoded string of a Country name (as reported in the Regions endpoint).
-Only products available in this coutry will be listed
+Products will only have this or these delivery type if this parameter is used country | string | This should be a proper case, URL-encoded string of a Country name (as reported in the Regions endpoint).
+Only products available in this country will be listed

 ### V3